Category Archives: Uniforms

 MACHINE SEWING

-A sewing machine really speeds up the process and isn’t hard to do.
+A sewing machine really speeds up the process and is easy to do.
 Here’s some tips:

 Use a basting spray (sold in the quilting section) or painter’s tape to hold the patch in place while you sew.